"No human being should wake up thinking that they are not able to face the day."

 Please ask me about corporate Yoga/Pilates sessions or workshops at your office or place of business!

-My teaching style is mainly Vinyasa Yoga and Pure Classical Pilates Method, but I tailor my classes and private sessions to each individual’s needs, goals and interests to bring them the most satisfying and rewarding class I can offer – one that will keep them interested in their practice and allow them to grow with it.
+My teaching style is mainly Vinyasa Yoga and Pure Classical Pilates Method, but I tailor my classes and private sessions to each individual’s needs, goals and interests to bring them the most satisfying and rewarding class I can offer – one that will keep them interested in their practice and allow them to grow with it, but more importantly, HAVE FUN WITH IT!

 I believe that everyone can practice and benefit from Yoga and Pilates, and to that end I have also volunteered my time leading a weekly Yoga therapy program to patients suffering mild to moderate brain injury at JFK/Hartwyck @ Oak Tree in Edison.
 I have also led a Wheelchair Yoga program for residents at The Highlands (a Care-One facility in Edison).